tesla809/BuildersETH/blog/2022-01-04-test-blog-post/2022-01-04-test-blog-post.md

 ---
 slug: test-blog-post
 title: DeFi Basics
-authors: anthony
+authors: autist
-tags: [hello, docusaurus]
+tags: [defi, basics]
 ---

 I will be covering the basics of DeFi.